HMS Procris (1806)

+HMS Procris was a brig-sloop launched in 1807.
+She served at the second battle of Copenhagen.
+She then went out to the East Indies where she spent the rest of her active service, including participating in the 1811 invasion of Java.
+She returned to Britain in 1814 and was sold the next year.
+She then became a merchantman, while retaining her name.
+She traded primarily with North America but on a voyage in the Mediterranean an armed Greek brig captured her.
+However, her master was able to regain control.
+She was wrecked on 25 August 1839.

 Career

 Commander Francis Beauman commissioned Procris in March 1807 for service in the North Sea.
 She is listed among the vessels qualifying for prize money arising out of the battle of Copenhagen.
 (Note: An able seaman's share of the prize money was worth £3 8s.)
 On the way, Procris and detained the Danish ship Neptunus on 30 August.

 Commander James M. Gordon replaced Beauman in October.
 He then sailed Procris for the East Indies on 18 December 1807.
 In February 1808 Commander Robert Maunsell replaced Beauman.

 In the run-up to the British invasion of Java, on 14 July 1809 Procris encountered and destroyed the Dutch privateer Wagster.
 Wagster, a brig belonging to the Dutch East India Company, was armed with eight guns and four swivel guns, and had a crew of 86 men.
 The encounter took place off Batavia.